Music Rationale for Holmes Chapel Primary School

 At Holmes Chapel Primary School, children are exposed to diverse artists and performers from different genders, cultures, traditions, styles and genres to enhance their global and cultural understanding of the past and present world.

-Children have opportunities to develop and enhance their performance with voice and instruments by following a clear progression of skills and technique taught through the Music Express scheme we have chosen to follow, such as vocal and instrumental control.
+Children have opportunities to develop and enhance their performance with voice and instruments by following a clear progression of skills and technique taught through the scheme we have chosen, such as vocal and instrumental control.

-All children, regardless of abilities, are given the chance to express themselves through performing and composing.
+All children, regardless of ability, are given the chance to express themselves through performing and composing, and are praised for their contribution.

 In EYFS pupils are taught to